 Scroll to Continue

 With 120 miles of coastline, Maui boasts over 30 miles of beautiful beaches.
-On these world famous shores you’ll find white, black and red sand beaches, renowned surfing and windsurfing spots as well as some of the best beaches in the world to simply swim, snorkel and sunbathe.
+On these world famous shores you’ll find white or black sand beaches, renowned surfing and windsurfing spots as well as some of the best beaches in the world to simply swim, snorkel and sunbathe.
 Many are easily accessible beach parks with lifeguards, picnic facilities and restrooms.
-Others are undeveloped, "secret spots" found off the beaten path.
 Discover Maui’s world-famous beaches below.

 Polo Beach: This Wailea beach is popular with Maui locals and visitors.
 Picnic tables and restrooms are available.